kiro6/writeups/challenges/cybertalents/web/level easy/Newsletter/README.md

+## challenge description `the administrator put the backup file in the same root folder as the application, help us download this backup by retrieving the backup file name`

 ## we have an input field which takes an email as input , the string must contain `@` and `.` that is the backend validation
 ![Screenshot_20230801_181905](https://github.com/kiro6/writeups-ctfs/assets/57776872/156e4d9d-50a1-4a20-8595-93bdbea99f57)